imaginedelements/heather-turano-coaching/src/pages/home/index.md

 emailSignup:
   body: >-
-    **Are you ready to get some honest connection and feel-good truth by doing nothing?** Sign up below and become an HH Insider.
+    **Are you ready to get some honest connection and feel-good truth by doing nothing?** Sign up below and become an 'Honest Heather Insider'.
 Get FREE tips, tricks, printable downloads, and updates on how to do 'this whole life thing' a little easier!
 Join the community of honest conversation.
   form:
     emailAddressPlaceholder: Email
     firstNamePlaceholder: First Name